Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/README.md

    - To use the imported model, load an image into Fiji, go to ```Plugins>StarDist>StarDist2D```, make sure the model is selected under ```Advanced Options```, then click OK and wait for the prediction to run.

    - Adjust the normalization percentiles, pixel size, and threshold as necessary for optimal nuclei detection.

+## Acknowledgements
+This study is based on data from the [SweBCG-RT91 cohort](https://www.sciencedirect.com/science/article/pii/S0959804916323620?via%3Dihub).
+Special thanks to the contributors of this dataset and also to the [Tissue Development and Evolution (TiDE)](https://tide.blogg.lu.se/welcome-to-tide/) group at the Medical Faculty of Lund University, where this project was performed, for providing access to the dataset.

+### Downloads
+The converted model files can be downloaded from this repository:

+- For use in QuPath, download the [dab_stained_nuclei2024.pb](https://github.com/Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/tree/master/Model/dab_stained_nuclei2024.pb) file - RGB (3-channel) images

+- For use in Fiji, download the [TF_SavedModel](https://github.com/Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/tree/master/Model/TF_SavedModel) zip file - RGB (3-channel) images

+### Credit & Reuse
+This model can be used for free, but if you intend to train your own model using the included script, remember to [cite the original develelopers of StarDist](https://github.com/stardist/stardist).

+### Limitations
+This model was trained on brightfield tumor images stained with EpCAM-DAB only.
+While it is applicable for detecting and segmenting nuclei in breast cancer images, we cannot guarantee that it will produce the best results for other types of tissue images.